 Charged with quality control for all purchases; warehousing and distribution of goods to agencies throughout the City; and transfer, sale and other safe disposal of City agencies' surplus goods.

 Supports City operations by providing an efficient, cost effective and customer-focused central purchasing function while ensuring that products purchased and services obtained support the City's long term strategic and environmental goals at the lowest net cost and the highest professional standards.

 Procures goods, construction services and other services for itself through OCP's Agency Purchasing.
 Citywide procurements on behalf of other City agencies are handled by OCP.

 Coordinates all internal and external communications for DCAS.

 Provides leadership in the planning and implementation of communications strategies, maintaining relationships with the media and public officials to articulate the priorities, strategies and mission of DCAS.

 Manages the energy accounts and efficiency initiatives for New York City government operations.
-Responsible for achieving the City's ambitious PlaNYC goal of reducing the City government's greenhouse gas (GHG) emissions 30% by 2017.
+Supports the City's ambitious PlaNYC goal of reducing the City government's greenhouse gas (GHG) emissions 80% by 2050.

 Long-term goals are to: